jfet97/vue-use-switch-map/README.md

 const { dataRef, errorMessageRef, isPendingRef } = useSwitchMapO(urlRef, useFetch)
 ```

-As you can see, we have not to worry about older fetch calls that may take longer than the last one, with the risk of having our `dataRef`, `errorMessageRef` and `isPendingRef` changed by them.
+As you can see, we don't have to worry about older fetch calls that may take longer than the last one, with the risk of having our `dataRef`, `errorMessageRef` and `isPendingRef` changed by them.

 Moreover, you can always use the cleanup function argument to set up a cleaup function, e.g. to stop an asynchronous computation: